 Hanneke Hemmink has a background in veterinary medicine and has an interest in all aspects of infectious disease, immunology and vaccinology.
-She worked in clinical farm animal medicin.
-She conducted her Msc and PhD at the Roslin Institute in Edinburgh, working on immunology against the protozoan parastites Theileria annulata and Theileria parva.
-In 2014 she joined the swine influenza immunology group at the Pirbright institute to work on the swine influenza transmissin dynamics project; linking transmission, evolutionary dynamics, pathogenesis and immunity in pigs.
-She is now working with the Centre of Livestock genetics and Health (CTLGH) for two years, she is now part of the animal and human health department at ILRI.
+She worked in clinical farm animal medicine in the UK and completed her Msc and PhD at the Roslin Institute, where she worked on immunology against the protozoan parastites Theileria annulata and Theileria parva.
+She than worked on porcine immunology at the Pirbright institute on the BBSRC SLOLA swine influenza dynamics project; linking transmission, evolutionary dynamics, pathogenesis and immunity in pigs.
+After working with the Centre of Livestock genetics and Health (CTLGH) for two years, she is now part of the animal and human health department at ILRI.
 Back in the field of immunology/vaccinology, working towards the development of a subunit vaccine against African Swine Fever.

 Hemmink JD, Whittaker C., Shelton H., Methods in Molecular Biology, Influenza Virus: Methods & Protocols, Springer.
 Book chapter: Animal models in influenza research.

 Tungatt K, Dolton G, Morgan SB, Attaf M, Fuller A, Whalley T, Hemmink JD, Porter E, Szomolay B., Montoya M., Hammond J.A., Miles J.J., Cole D.K.
 Townsend A., Bailey M., Rizkalla P., Charleston B., Tchilian E., Sewell A.K.
 Induction of influenza-specific local CD8 T-cells in the respiratory tract after aerosol delivery of vaccine antigen or virus in theBrabaham inbred pig.
 2018 PLoS Pathog 14(5): e1007017.